-Implementing the proposed project would not affect or modify existing City policies addressing biological resources.
-The proposed project would not result in impacts relating to biological resources beyond those identified in the Master EIR.
+Implementing the proposed ordinance amendments and rezoning of parcels would not affect or modify existing City policies addressing biological resources.
+The Project location is within 1⁄2 mile of lights rail stations and are urbanized environments with existing guidelines in place to protect environmental conditions.
+The proposed Project would not result in impacts relating to biological resources beyond those identified in the Master EIR.

-The project would have no additional project-specific environmental effects relating to Biological Resources.
+The proposed ordinance amendments and rezoning of parcels would have no additional projectspecific environmental effects relating to Biological Resources.

-Issues: Effect will be studied in the EIR Effect can be mitigated to less than significant No additional significant environmental effect TURAL RESOURCES the project: A) Cause a substantial adverse change in the significance of a historical or archaeological resource as defined in § 15064.5? х B) Directly or indirectly destroy a unique paleontological resource? х
+Issues: Effect will be studied in the EIR Effect can be mitigated to less than significant No additional significant environmental effect 4.
+CULTURAL RESOURCES Would the project: A) Cause a substantial adverse change in the significance of a historical or archaeological resource as defined in § 15064.5? х В) Directly or indirectly destroy a unique paleontological resource? х